Learning to Reconstruct Quirky Tracks: Tracking

 The {\sc Exa.TrkX} pipeline can be applied nearly out-of-the-box to non-helical tracking, as in the case of quirk tracks.
 Some alterations to the definition of ``true edges" generalize the pipeline to train correctly for this broader class of tracks.
 The most significant alteration is in the assumptions about the ordering of the hits.
-As many tracking detectors (as in ATLAS and TrackML) do not include reliable timing information, the ordering of hits in tracks within Exa.TrkX is defined heuristically using increasing distance from the production vertex of the track.
+As many tracking detectors (as in ATLAS and the open detector used in the TrackML challenge \cite{Kiehn:2019tbl,Amrouche_2019, amrouche2021trackingmachinelearningchallenge}) do not include reliable timing information, the ordering of hits in tracks within {\sc Exa.TrkX} is defined heuristically using increasing distance from the production vertex of the track.
 This is reliable for high-momentum helical tracks that are unlikely to scatter back towards the interaction point.
 However, quirk tracks with a non-negligible opening angle are able to oscillate away from and towards the detector origin.
 Relying on the assumption that hits are in order according to their distance from the production vertex can lead to misinterpretation of the true track shape in training.
 In this work, we access the underlying simulation data to define the time-ordering of hits in order to correctly construct true edges for training, though such information is not required for testing.

 To construct graphs, we train a \textit{metric learning} model, which attempts to embed sequential hits in a particle track into nearby positions in a latent space, while hits from other particles should be distant in the latent space.
 As this is purely data driven, tracks need not be helical, and any smooth particle trajectory may be learned by such a non-linear embedding.
-All that is required is a ground truth definition of pairwise similarity, as defined earlier.
+All that is required is a definition of pairwise similarity, as defined earlier.
+In our training analyses, we split our dataset into training, validation, and testing sets with 2k, 400, and 400 samples respectively.
 We use 150 training epochs and a learning rate of 0.001 in the metric learning for constructing the tracking graph.
 We then train a GNN to classify the edges as either ``true" or ``false".
-In this step, we modify the epochs and learning rate for better efficiency and to avoid overfitting, using early stopping and decreasing the learning rate.
+In this step, we modify the epochs and learning rate for better efficiency and to avoid overfitting by checking the loss and efficiency plots, using early stopping and decreasing the learning rate.
+Also, we define the ``score cut" to select our target candidates.
+This value is set to 0.9 in most analyses and is optimized in some cases.